-At Canadian Natural, when we begin a project, we always have a vision and a plan for the landscape after our work is complete.
-We make a priority of managing and minimizing the environmental impact of our projects on the land, progressively reclaiming our footprint and working with stakeholders to ensure their present and future needs are met.
+Canadian Natural develops every project with a vision and plan to ensure the landscape is returned to a healthy ecosystem once our activities are complete.
+We manage and minimize the environmental impact of our projects on the land, progressively reclaim our footprint and work with stakeholders to ensure their present and future needs are met.